yjp20/prism/docs/guides/postman-collection.md

 **Warning:** these scripts/event handlers could potentially modify variable values, with the consequence of changing the way the subsequent requests would work.

-### Request Body

-Postman Collections support saving GraphQL queries as well as regular HTTP.
-Prism has no GraphQL support at the moment, so that section is going to be skipped.

 ### JSON Schema Generation

 OpenAPI 2 and 3 are schema driven, while Postman Collections are examples driven.